Leo3418/leo3418.github.io/collections/_posts/en/2021-08-01-ebuild-repos-testing-solution.md

 toc: true
 ---
 {% include img-path.liquid %}
-Common package managers implement the concept of software repositories that allow the set of packages installable from the package manager to be expanded.
+Common package managers implement the concept of software repositories to allow the set of packages installable from the package manager to be expanded.
 On Fedora, there is RPM Fusion and Copr repositories created and maintained by users.
 Arch Linux users are fond of the AUR, the canonical repository for